Bank of Italy asks BPM for top ranks renewal

 MILAN The Bank of Italy has asked for a complete renewal of top ranks at Banca Popolare di Milano, the Italian mutual lender said on Friday, ahead of the appointment of new management and supervisory boards.

-BPM's shareholders are fighting over board nominees after the lender revolutionized its governance structure to boost management independence, as requested by the central bank.
+BPM's shareholders are fighting over board nominees after the lender revolutionised its governance structure to boost management independence, as requested by the central bank.

 The Bank of Italy has taken aim at the grip that a group of employee-shareholders -- represented by the 'Friends of Bipiemme' association -- held on corporate strategies.